CircleLinkHealth/nova-import-card/docs/permissions/concepts.md

 #### Creating, Updating, and Deleting Permissions
 To **create/delete/update Roles/Permissions**, make changes to `RequiredRolesPermissionsSeeder` and `RequiredPermissionsTableSeeder`.

+Permissions directly related to Users must be added again.

 After making changes run `php artisan make:rpm`.
 This will create a new migration to run the seeder again when we deploy.

 ####  Tips